VR Headsets, What Are They?

 They include speakers in the ears for binaural stereo “surround” sound.
 They also include head motion tracking to allow the user to look around the virtual world with 3-6 degrees of freedom.

 VR headsets also usually come with a set of controllers for each hand.
 These allow for movement and interaction in the virtual world.
-Simply put, VR headsets are goggles that immerses their wearers into seemingly different worlds by manipulating one’s senses through virtual and typically digital means.
+Simply put, VR headsets are goggles that immerse their wearers into seemingly different worlds by manipulating one’s senses through virtual and typically digital means.

 Uses for VR Headsets